cwi-dis/cwi-pcl-codec/README.md

 This version can be build on  MacOSX 10.14.3 macOS Mojave (using Homebrew), Ubuntu 18.04 (64 bit) (using 'apt') or Windows 10 bit, using pre-build PointCloudLibrary(PCL) installers, or on many other systems by downloading and building PCL and its dependencies.
+The code has been updated s.t. it works with PCL-1.10.0

 This package contains: